-We hope that the self assign setting is a fantastic tool, which you can employ, to help engage your students on EdPlace and ensure they are able to find support and opportunities for consolidation for what they are doing in class.
+The self assign setting is a fantastic tool to help engage your students on EdPlace and ensure they are able to find support and opportunities for consolidation for what they are doing in your classes.
 Let us explain more about how this works.

-Log in to your teacher account at www.edplace.com/teacher on our website.
+Log in to your educator account at www.edplace.com/teacher on our website.
 Click on 'Manage Students' and you will see a button underneath 'Self-Assign' for each of your students:

 You will be able to turn this option ON or OFF for each of the children linked to your account individually.
-We recommend that this is turned ON for all students, but particularly older students unless you have a particular reason to turn it OFF.
-If you have this turned ON, your students will have the option to browse EdPlace activities and assign work to their own account.
+We recommend that this is turned ON for all students, but especially for older students unless you have a particular reason to turn it OFF.
+If you have this turned ON, your students will have the option to browse EdPlace activities and assign work to their own accounts.

 (To learn more about the first button, the Recommendations setting, please click here.)